DaPlatypus26/Prehistorica/README.md

 # Prehistorica
-Prehistorica is a vanilla styled Fabric mod that adds paleontologically accurate dinosaurs and other prehistoric animals to Minecraft.
+Prehistorica is a Minecraft Fabric mod that brings paleontology and archaeology to the game, adding a touch of science and history to your Minecraft experience.

+With Prehistorica, you can discover a wide variety of prehistoric creatures, including dinosaurs, ice age animals, and stone age humans.
+Explore new structures and encounter mythical beings as you journey through the ages.

+Prehistorica adds a rich and immersive lore to Minecraft, allowing you to learn about the fascinating creatures and civilizations that inhabited the world long before us.
+So why wait?
+Step into the past with Prehistorica and discover the mysteries of prehistory in Minecraft.

 # Dependencies
 * [GeckoLib](https://www.curseforge.com/minecraft/mc-mods/geckolib)